Ainges/BA/README.md

 ### Monitoring E-Mail
 The emails that are created during the process can be accessed via http://localhost:3300.
 This is necessary at the latest during the relocation process, as the process flow comes to a standstill here until a selection has been made.

+### Note

+The time events all have a short duration entered to test the application.
+How to achieve a real configuration is noted in each documentation field.